Face coverings: What are the new rules?

 – Where else should they be worn?

-Current advice is for face coverings to be worn in enclosed spaces, which also includes some shops.
+Current advice is for face coverings to be worn in enclosed spaces, which also includes some shops, however this is not yet compulsory.

+Mr Shapps told BBC Radio 4’s Today programme that this is because there was less interaction between people in retail stores.

+He said: “But on public transport you could be next to somebody for 10, 20 or 30 minutes, so there is a much larger chance of being close to somebody for a longer period of time.”

-People are not being told to wear them outdoors, while exercising, in schools or offices.
+People are not being told to wear coverings outdoors, while exercising, in schools or offices.

 – If I develop Covid-19 symptoms, can I still go out if I wear a mask or covering?